Fractional backward stochastic differential euqations and fractional backward variational inequalities: Preliminaries: Fractional stochastic calculus

 Moreover, from Proposition 1.2.1 \cite{N-95} we have that $D^{H}=\left(D_{s}^{H}\right)_{s\in[0,T]}$ is a closable operator from $L^{2}(\Omega,\mathcal{F},P)$ to $L^{2}(\Omega,\mathcal{F},P;\mathcal{H})$.
 Thus, $D^{H}F=\lim\limits_{n\rightarrow\infty}D^{H}G_{n}$ in $L^{2}(\Omega,\mathcal{F},P;\mathcal{H})$, for every sequence $G_{n}\in\mathcal{P}_{T},~n\ge1$, which satisfies

 Let us introduce also another derivative

 We also need the adjoint operator of the derivative $D^{H}$.
-This operator is called di\-ver\-gence operator, it is denoted by $\delta(\cdot)$ and represents the divergence type integral with respect to a fBm (see, e.g., \cite{BHOZ-06} for more details).
+This operator is called divergence operator, and it is denoted by $\delta(\cdot)$ and represents the divergence-type integral with respect to a fBm (see, e.g., \cite{AMN-01}, \cite{AN-03} and \cite{BHOZ-06} for more details).

 \begin{definition} We say that a process $u\in L^{2}(\Omega,\mathcal{F},P;\mathcal{H})$ belongs to the domain $Dom(\delta)$, if there exists $\delta(u)\in L^{2}(\Omega,\mathcal{F},P)$, such that the following duality relationship is satisfied